 — Big Boss (@LordBalvin) November 12, 2019

-Notably, Kate is a different character from the girl he trained in Avengers: Endgame, who was his daughter Lila Barton (played by the daughter of director Joe Russo, Ava).
+Notably, Kate is a different character from the girl Clint trained in Avengers: Endgame, that being his daughter Lila Barton (played by Ava Russo).

 Who is directing Hawkeye?

 In July 2020, Marvel began to reveal some of the directors who had been lined up to helm episodes of the show – with Troop Zero filmmakers Amber Finlayson and Katie Ellwood (known professionally as Bert and Bertie) signing on for directorial duties on a batch of episodes, according to The Hollywood Reporter.

 Also pulling the strings for part of the series will be Welsh director Rhys Thomas, whose previous credits include Comrade Detective, Documentary Now and John Mulaney & the Sack Lunch Bunch.